ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 To become root in the core system:

-* Add a personal public key to the ``~root/.ssh/authorized_keys`` file, then use ssh.
+* Add a personal public key to the ``~root/.ssh/authorized_keys`` file, then use ``ssh`` for remote access.
 There are different approaches for this (build-time configuration option, modifying pre-built images, customizing a running image) which are described in detail elsewhere.